8 Best Crankbait Lures + Buying Guide

 What I Like About It

 It is evenly waited to help it stay at a fixed level even when stopped.
-There are also some brilliant natural-looking colors that will help you either blend in or stand out with the baitfish.
+Some brilliant natural-looking colors will help you either blend in or stand out with the baitfish.

 It is useful for catching all species but it is particularly good on trout as previously mentioned.